A new reality for a successful venture

 Encapsulating an innovating attitude

-Innovating in the telco business isn’t easy, that’s why so few companies dare to try.
+Innovating in the telco business isn’t easy - that’s why so few companies dare to try.
 You need to be a different breed: small, nimble and with big aspirations.
 Tuenti is one of these organisations.

 For example, they’ve developed various innovative services to help customers break free from astronomical roaming bills.
 They’re also leading the way in device-agnostic communication.
-And while low-cost operators battle over price and data in an oversaturated market, Tuenti are developing technological solutions to shape the future of telecommunications.
+Also, while low-cost operators battle over price and data in an oversaturated market, Tuenti are developing technological solutions to shape the future of telecommunications.

 Tuenti perfectly understands the rules of the game but seeks to challenge or reinvent them.
 We encapsulated this disruptive approach in the brand idea ‘Extreme nonconformism,’ to further encourage the company to distance themselves from the stereotypes of the industry.

-The logotype has the same challenging attitude.
-And placing the full stop at the beginning of the word not only demonstrates a disregard for the rules of grammar and typography, but it suggests that the brand goes beyond accepted limits.
+The logotype has the same challenging attitude; placing the full stop at the beginning of the word not only demonstrates a disregard for the rules of grammar and typography, but it suggests that the brand goes beyond accepted limits.
 This device is also used to the same effect in other written communications.

 The largely black and white identity is an extreme departure from the normal industry vernacular, but the effect is a breath of fresh air in a marketplace awash with colour.
 It’s a bold convention that is also extended to brand photography.